Okmedia-LLC/opencart-custom-category-product/README.md

 ## MVC Architecture
-The CustomCategoryProduct OpenCart Module is developed using the MVC (Model-View-Controller) architecture, which organizes the codebase into three interconnected components:
+The Custom Category Product OpenCart Module is developed using the MVC (Model-View-Controller) architecture, which organizes the codebase into three interconnected components:

 - **Model:** Manages the data logic, handling the retrieval and manipulation of data related to custom categories and products.
 - **View:** Handles the user interface, ensuring that the custom categories and products are presented correctly in the OpenCart admin panel and on the storefront.